-Our renovation of Billy Johnson Playground will preserve and reinforce the rustic character of the existing playground while increasing the play value and improving accessibility.
+Our renovation of Billy Johnson Playground preserved and reinforced the rustic character of the playground while increasing the play value and improving accessibility.

 Billy Johnson Playground, near the East 67th Street entrance, was designed by pioneering landscape architect M. Paul Friedberg and completed in 1986.
 It was the first playground reconstructed under the newly formed Central Park Conservancy.